 How to get in: You’ll need to follow them on social media (citywineryatl on Facebook, Twitter, and Instagram) where, every week, they’ll release a name.
 Once you’ve received it, head out to PCM; there’s an unmarked door on the left side of the art supply shop Binders, where you’ll find a door guy waiting for you to tell him that name you heard, or, you know, to just stare at you like you’re in the wrong place.

-Nothing’s wrong with you if you never knew there was a speakeasy inside the delicious Muss & Turner’s, because everything’s right with the food and drink in the main area.
-The place is named after an “in-house sage” who throws monthly meetups for ladies at one of the designated tables, where featured speakers break down all things life.
-If you’re not female and find yourself uninvited, just go any other time -- there are great chicharones and charcuterie to go with your “Brown Thrasher” concoction of bourbon, lemon, Amaro Averna, and hickory-smoked apple shrub.
+Nothing’s wrong with you if you never knew there was a speakeasy inside the delicious Muss & Turner’s because everything’s right with the food and drink in the main area.
+The place is named after an “in-house sage” who throws monthly meet-ups for ladies at one of the designated tables where featured speakers break down all-things-life.
+If you’re not female and find yourself uninvited, just go any other time -- there are great chicharrones and charcuterie to go with your “Brown Thrasher,” a concoction of bourbon, lemon, Amaro Averna, and hickory-smoked apple shrub.

 How to get in: Walk straight in and keep going until you get to what looks like a walk-in cooler, open it, walk past the wine cellar, down the hallway, and start soaking up the atmosphere as well as the cocktails.

-How to get in: The spot's new, and like Prohibition was when it was new, you need to find somebody who knows the phone number.
-Try hitting a nearby bar first and tipping your ‘tender before.
+How to get in: Find somebody who knows the phone number, or try hitting Amalfi first and tipping your bartender.

 How to get in: Walk into Bone Lick, past the bar, hang a left near the kitchen and look at the bookshelf.
 It’s really a door -- those books are glued on and aren’t going anywhere.
 Pull the wooden frame; it swings open to the right.

-Below and behind the not amazing but pretty damn good Mexican restaurant El Azteca is one of the weirdest, tiniest dancing places not even Elton John’s ATL-lovin’-ass could have seen coming.
-Expect an industry crowd early in the week, where other bartenders and service staff get their drinks even more low-priced than you, but that only makes it easier to pick up a seedy/sexy bartender or server.
+Below and behind El Azteca is one of the weirdest, tiny dancing places not even Elton John’s ATL lovin’ ass could have seen coming.
+Expect an industry crowd early in the week, where other bartenders and service staff get their drinks even more low-priced than you, but that only makes the conversations that much more colorful.
 Also, if you see people dancing, there’s a good chance that they’ve been partying all day/night, so be prepared to walk around them as they groove to DJs like Speakerfoxxx -- which inspires some quixotic and jerky dance moves.